Riverscapes/arcGNAT/GNAT_Project.md

 Network with a Stream Branch ID field applied.
 Original attributes are retained.

--GNAT Network with Stream Branch ID's
+- GNAT Network with Stream Branch ID's
--Gnat network table
+- Gnat network table

 #### Other Analysis types?